cipherstash/encrypt-query-language/README.md

 ### Writes

-1. Database client sends `plaintext` data
+1. Database client sends `plaintext` data encoded as `jsonb`
-2. CipherStash Proxy encrypts the `plaintext` and encodes the value and associated indexes into the `ciphertext` jsonb payload
+2. CipherStash Proxy encrypts the `plaintext` and encodes the `ciphertext` value and associated indexes into the `jsonb` payload
 3. The data is written to the encrypted column

 ![Insert](/diagrams/overview-insert.drawio.svg)